instancio/instancio/website/docs/user-guide.md

 ## Selectors

 Selectors are used to target fields and classes, for example in order to customise generated values.
+Instancio supports different types of selectors, all of which implement the {{TargetSelector}} interface.
+These types are:

+- regular selectors
+- predicate selectors
+- selector groups
+- convenience selectors

-Selectors are provided by the {{Select}} class which contains the following methods:
+All of the above are provided by the {{Select}} class which contains the following static methods for creating them:

 ``` java linenums="1" title="Regular selectors"
 Select.field(String fieldName)